 1. Sit upright in a comfortable position (do not lie down) and loosen any tight clothing.
 Leaning forward slightly or sitting backwards on a chair may help your breathing.

 3. If you don’t have your inhaler with you, call an ambulance.
-Dial 999 in the UK, 911 in the US or 112 in the Europe Union.
+Dial 999 in the UK, 911 in the US or 112 in the Europe Union, or the emergency or ambulance number where you live [4].

-4. If you do have your reliever inhaler (usually blue), take one puff every 30-60 seconds up to a maximum of 10 puffs.
-If you have a spacer device to hand, use that to administer the inhaler, as it can help the medicine get into your airways more efficiently.
+4. If you do have your reliever inhaler, take as prescribed.
+If you have a spacer device on hand, use that to administer the inhaler, as it can help the medicine get into your airways more efficiently [5].

 6. If you’re waiting for an ambulance and it hasn’t arrived within 15 minutes, use your reliever inhaler again and take one puff every 30 to 60 seconds, up to a maximum of 10 puffs.